SadiqueAbdullah/Boston-Airbnb-EDA-and-Insight/README.md

 1. The linear regression model gave a r_squared value of 0.41
 2. The RandomForest Model improved the model performance and gave a r_squared value of 0.6
-3. The most important variables are number of bedrooms, availability, host_listing count and number of reviews
+3. The most important variables are number of bedrooms, availability, host_listing count and number of reviews.
+Following plot represents the features and importance relationship.

 ![image](https://user-images.githubusercontent.com/77229486/120884969-ee4a9980-c603-11eb-8317-eedabe0e8bd4.png)